 Before starting your experiment, you can add or delete variations for Web, Personalization and Full Stack experiments as long as you still have at least three variations.

 You can also add or delete sections or section variations for multivariate tests, provided that you still have the minimum number of variations required by the algorithm you use.

-After you start your experiment, you can add, stop or pause regular variations in Web, Personalization and Full Stack experiments.
+After you start your experiment, you can add, stop or pause regular variations in Optimizely Web Experimentation, Optimizely Web Personalization and Feature Experimentation experiments.
 However, you can only add or delete sections for a multivariate test.
 You cannot add or delete section variations once the experiment has begun.
 Refer to the Multivariate tests for Optimizely or Section rollups in multivariate tests documentation for more information about variable sections.